 According to the ACLU, 94 people a day are arrested for possession.
 Brennan said $145 million is spent each year on prosecuting possession charges in New Jersey.

-Once the law gets passed, Brennan theorized it will take 18 to 30 months before legal cannabis can be purchased in New Jersey.
+Once the law gets passed, cannabis advocate Brennan theorized it would take 18 to 30 months before legal cannabis can be purchased in New Jersey.
 Nevada and Illinois took about seven months to implement while it took California and Massachusetts closer to two years.

 “I can’t wait!” he exclaimed.
 “You should be able to walk in, order what you want, and walk out.
 If you’re 21 years old, why not?” he asked.